 In 2016 well known non-profit Charity Water assembled this 80+ page brand book and its quite amazing.
 In it they cover their brand, logo, color palette, typography, imagery, tone of voice, social media, video, editorial, and more.

 Our last example comes from Radiate.
-In 2017 Radiate created a style guide for their brand messaging and brand identity.
-This document covers their mission, story, voice, tone, tagline, logo, spacing, color palette, typography, and more.
+In 2017 Radiate created a style guide for its brand messaging and brand identity.
+This document covers its mission, story, voice, tone, tagline, logo, spacing, color palette, typography, and more.